Tuzla: Bosnian War

-In the 1990 elections the Reformists won control of the municipality being the only municipality in Bosnia where non-nationalists won.
+In the 1990 elections the Reformists won control of the municipality, it being the only municipality in Bosnia where non-nationalists won.
 During the Bosnian War of Independence between 1992 and 1995 the town was the only municipality not governed by the SDA party-led authorities.
-After Bosnia and Herzegovina declared independence and was recognized by the United Nations the city was besieged by Serbian forces.
+After Bosnia and Herzegovina declared independence and was recognized by the United Nations, the city was besieged by Serbian forces.
 A few days later Serbian forces attacked Tuzla.
 The town was not spared the atrocities of the Bosnian War.

-Early in the war, troops, of the 92nd Motorised Brigade of the Yugoslav National Army, were ambushed by units of Bosnia's Territorial Defence Force, while attempting to withdraw from the city.
-During the incident, an estimated 92-200 Yugoslav troops were killed, and 33 wounded.
-It was regarded as a war crime.

-On 25 May 1995, an attack on Tuzla killed 71 people and injured 200 persons in what is referred to as the Tuzla massacre, when a shell fired from Serb's positions on the Ozren mountain (130 mm towed field gun M-46) hit the central street and its promenade.
+On 15 May 1992, troops of the 92nd Motorised Brigade of the Yugoslav People's Army were ambushed by units of Bosnia's Territorial Defence Force, while attempting to withdraw from the city.
+During the incident, 54 Yugoslav troops were killed and 44 were wounded.
+In 2009, Ilija Jurišić, a former Bosnian Croat officer, was sentenced to 12 years by a Serbian court for the attack before an appeals court acquitted him in 2015 citing a lack of evidence.
+On 25 May 1995, an attack on Tuzla killed 71 people and injured 200 persons in what is referred to as the Tuzla massacre, when shells fired from Serb's positions on the Ozren mountain (130 mm towed field gun M-46) hit the central street and its promenade.
 The youngest civilian who died in that massacre was only two years old.

-Following the Dayton Peace Accords, Tuzla was the headquarters of the U.S. forces for the Multinational Division (MND) during Operation Joint Endeavour IFOR and subsequent SFOR.
+After the Dayton Peace Accords, Tuzla was the headquarters of the U.S. forces for the Multinational Division (MND) during Operation Joint Endeavour IFOR and subsequent SFOR.

 Post-war independence

 In February 2014, the city was the scene of the beginning of the 2014 unrest in Bosnia and Herzegovina, which quickly spread to dozens of cities and towns throughout Bosnia and Herzegovina.
-After a couple of days of calm protests, people lost patience and started burning cars in front of the canton government building, and later the building itself.

-Recent years have seen economic growth as well as increases in tourism.
+After a couple of days of calm protests, the protests started to become violent and people started burning cars in front of the canton government building, and later the building itself.
+More recently the city has had economic growth as well as an increase in tourism.

 Geography

-Tuzla is located in the northeastern part of Bosnia, settled just underneath the Majevica mountain range, on the Jala River.
+Tuzla is in the northeastern part of Bosnia, settled just underneath the Majevica mountain range, on the Jala River.
 The central zone lies in an east–west oriented plain, with residential areas in the north and south of the city located on the Ilinčica, Kicelj and Gradina Hills.
 It is 237 m above sea level.
 The climate is moderate continental.
 There are abundant coal deposits in the region around Tuzla.
-6 coal mines continue to operate around the city.
+Six coal mines operate in the city area.
 Much of the coal mined in the area is used to power the Tuzla Thermal Power Plant, which is the largest power plant in Bosnia and Herzegovina.